 Construction began in April of 1998 on a Family Life Center.
 The design for the new building included a Fellowship Hall capable of seating 300 people, a gymnasium, a completely outfitted kitchen, a stage, eight classrooms, and an elevator.
 Construction was completed in May 1999.
 After initial construction began, donations began to come in for other items not in the original plans.
 Additional funds were received that provided a passage way between the two buildings, memorial gardens, gym equipment, and other furnishings.

-Saint Mark Methodist Church became known as “St. Mark United Methodist Church” in 1966 due to the merger of The Methodist Church and The Evangelical Brethren in 1964.
+Saint Mark Methodist Church became known as “St. Mark United Methodist Church” due to the merger of The Methodist Church and The Evangelical Brethren in 1968.